 SANS: What courses do you teach / author?

-I currently teach SEC450: Blue Team Fundamentals, Security Operations and Analysis and soon will also be teaching MGT551: Building and Leading a Security Operations Center.
+I currently teach SEC450: Blue Team Fundamentals, Security Operations and Analysis and soon will also be teaching LDR551: Building and Leading Security Operations Centers.

 SANS: Why do you teach, research and practice information security?